A.S. Ironi Ashkelon

 A.S.
-Elitzur Ashkelon (א.ס. אליצור אשקלון) is a professional basketball team based in Ashkelon in south west Israel.
-The club currently plays in Israeli National League.
+Ironi Ashkelon (א.ס. עירוני אשקלון) is a professional basketball team based in Ashkelon, south west Israel.
+The club currently plays in the Liga Leumit, the second division of professional basketball in Israel.
 The team is named after the late Itamar Sharvit (nicknamed "Eito"), who has been Elizur Ashkelon's maintenance manager for 18 years.

 History

 The team was founded in 2015 after Elitzur Ashkelon has been dissolved.

 In the 2017–18 season, the team has been promoted to the Israeli National League after winning the Liga Artzit championship title.

 In the 2018–19 season, they have qualified to the national league playoffs, where they eventually were eliminated by Hapoel Galil Elyon in the Quarterfinals.

+Towards to 2024-25 season, Elitzur Eito Ashkelon united with A.S.
+Ironi Ashkelon.